drew94591/ETF_Performance_Analyzer/README.md

 etf_analyzer.ipynb
 ```

-To convert the ETF Performance Analyzer notebook into a web application you would execute the following command within Git Bash:
+To convert the ETF Performance Analyzer notebook into a web app you would execute the following command within Git Bash:

 ```python
 voila etf_analyzer.ipynb